Recordkeeping for Tax Purposes

 – Gambling establishment name and address, and names of persons present with you

-• Tax credits.
+– Amount you won or lost. - Tax credits.
 Each tax credit includes special recordkeeping requirements Examples include:

 – Provider’s name address, and taxpayer ID number for the Child and Dependent Care Credit